 - Ethical, legal and societal aspects of AI

-- empowering scientific discovery through AI
+- Empowering scientific discovery through AI

 Objectives of the AI hub